busypeoples/busypeoples.github.io/_posts/2014-06-09-slim-doctrine.markdown

 ###Setting up the index.php file

-First we will need to add the vendor autoload file in case you are using composer else this depends how autoloading is handled in your setup.
+First we will need to add the vendor autoload file in case you are using composer else this part depends on how autoloading is handled in your setup.

 ```php
 <?php